argoproj-labs/training-material/getting-started/step1.md

 `until kubectl cluster-info; do sleep 3s; done`{{execute}}

+When it is ready, you will see:

+    Kubernetes master is running at https://172.17.0.55:6443

 Argo is normally installed into a namespace named `argo`, so create that

 `kubectl create ns argo`{{execute}}